justnonamenoname/lifeticle/readme.md

 The following steps must be completed for research:
 1) Identify the minimally required active brain regions for consciousness (neurobiologists have already identified several candidates)
 2) Research of visual signaling pathways, primarily in areas identified by neuroscientists
-3) Determining where signals converge
+3) Determination of the place where the signals converge
 4) Research how information transfers to the quantum level, which will confirm the existence of phenomenal consciousness and will allow to determine the exact formulas of qualia
-5) Research random quantum processes associated with qualia, this will allow us to determine the information coming from qualia and how reverse influence of qualia affects the brain
+5) Research random quantum processes associated with qualia, this will allow to determine the information coming from qualia and how reverse influence of qualia affects the brain
-6) Researching reverse influence will help determine how phenomenal consciousness became entrenched in evolution
+6) Researching the reverse influence will make it possible to determine how exactly phenomenal consciousness became entrenched in evolution
 7) Identify a shared node for vision and hearing, which is activated without vision and sound
 8) Assess whether particles in this node are replaced during life, this will allow to exclude lifeticle candidates
-9) Determine precisely how the brain sets the frame rate of consciousness and the timing of collapse events
+9) Determination of how exactly the brain sets the frame rate of consciousness and collapses
 10) Depending on the structure, this may help determine the location of the lifeticle
 11) Removing particles from the central node can show whether this changes reverse influence in the form of random processes
 12) Researching how the node structure is encoded in DNA may provide additional assistance.
-13) Researching the node in other species, a different type of node may show a difference that allows to exclude inappropriate particles
+13) Researching the node in other species; a different type of node may show a difference that allows unsuitable particles to be excluded
 14) Determine the exact properties of the lifeticle via quantum interactions

 **Orch OR theory**